kshuang04/cs100-final-project/README.md

  >We will be using C++ and VScode for the entirety of our project.
 We will make everything text based.

  >Our project will take in inputs throughout the entirety of the game.
 At the beginning, it will ask for a name and class.
-During the game, it will ask wether the user wants to go a certain path.
+During the game, it will ask whether the user wants to go a certain path.
 During battles, the user will be asked what action they want to perform, if its using an item, casting a spell, or wielding a weapon.
+All inputs, besides name, will be selected using a number after being presented a list with numbers.
 As for outputs, because it is text based, all of the monsters, health, gold, actions, and paths will be shown through text throughout the game.
+We will output things such as:
+ "Welcome to the game"
+ "Player Health: 100/100"
+ "0 Training Grounds"
+ "Monsters in this stage:"
+ "1. dummy (Health: 30, Attack: 5)"
+ "2. dummy (Health: 30, Attack: 5)"
+ "Choose an action:"
+ "1.
+Attack"
+ "2.
+Items"

  >Our project will include the basic features of an RPG.
 There will be a gold system will be used in shops.
 There will be a variety of monsters across a few regions that will scale with stage level.
 There will be a class system that have different base stats.
 There will be a battle system that allows the use of items and attacking.
 As for special features, we will have random encounters that will trigger special events and a path system that allows the user to pick what they want to do at every stage.
 After beating every stage, the player can pick up a random amount of loot.
  > ## Phase II